 Summary

-This paper introduces the concept of the attention broker (tertius amplificans, “the third who amplifies”) as a scaled, social-media-native extension of Obstfeld’s tertius iungens.
-The authors argue that triad transitivity in directed online networks is partly produced by a local causal mechanism: when a high-degree account amplifies another user’s content with attribution (e.g. via retweet), the broker’s followers form new ties to the amplified account, closing open triads into transitive ones.
-Using two contrasting case studies—Jorts the Cat (pro-union) and J.K.
-Rowling (TERF advocacy)—and a novel API technique that recovers time-stamped follow events, the paper offers difference-in-differences evidence that amplification causally accelerates tie formation, providing a micro-mechanism for a long-observed macro-structural regularity.
+This paper introduces the concept of the attention broker (the tertius amplificans, or “third who amplifies”) as a scaled extension of Obstfeld’s tertius iungens orientation to social media platforms with many-to-many amplification affordances.
+The authors argue that the well-documented tendency toward triad transitivity in directed social networks is partly produced by a local, endogenous causal mechanism: when a high-degree account amplifies another user’s content with attribution (e.g. a retweet), its followers form new following ties to the amplified account.
+Using a novel data-collection technique and a difference-in-differences design across two contrasting case studies—Jorts the Cat (pro-union) and J.K.
+Rowling (TERF advocacy)—they causally identify how amplification accelerates transitive triad closure beyond background virality.
+The mechanism works through exposure rather than persuasion, hastening ties among followers already predisposed to follow the amplified accounts.

 Key Contributions

-- Methodological: documents an exploit of the Twitter/X V1 API cursor parameter (encoding a modified Unix nanosecond timestamp) to retrieve time-bounded follower events, enabling precise temporal analysis of tie formation.
+- Methodological: documents and operationalizes a Twitter/X V1 API cursor technique (exploiting a modified Unix nanosecond timestamp) to recover time-bounded follower events, enabling precise temporal analysis of tie formation.

-- Empirical: delivers causal (DiD) evidence that amplification by influential accounts generates transitive triads, across two ideologically and structurally divergent cases.
+- Empirical: provides causal (difference-in-differences) evidence that amplification by influential accounts generates transitive triads, across two structurally and ideologically divergent cases.

-- Open science: releases anonymized data (via SOMAR/ICPSR) and code for the cursor-based collection method.
+- Open science: releases an anonymized dataset (SOMAR/ICPSR) and code documenting the cursor-based collection method.

 Methods